fleschutz/LSS/README.md

 =====================================
 This repo contains a small C program to list simple solutions (LSS) for: **x³ + y³ + z³ = n**

-This is a hard math problem, see https://en.wikipedia.org/wiki/Sums_of_three_cubes and https://en.wikipedia.org/wiki/Diophantine_equation for details.
+The sums of three cubes is a hard math problem, see https://en.wikipedia.org/wiki/Sums_of_three_cubes and https://en.wikipedia.org/wiki/Diophantine_equation for details.
 For a C# program please visit: https://github.com/mill1/SumOfThreeCubesSolver

 🔧 Installation